Purviharniya/Society-Management-System/README.md

 3. fix this error in manage flats:
 Notice: Trying to access array offset on value of type null in C:\xampp\htdocs\Society-Management-System\admin\includes\loadInfo\loadmodal_flats.php on line 19
 4. Manage flats- remove maintenance field from update modal as it cant be changed(will always default to rate*area)

+5. If flat on rent, add rentee contact to enable logging in -->> ??